Follow these July 4th homeowner association rules for a safe celebration

 So it's your turn to host July 4th celebrations this year.
 Whether you've moved into a new place and are excited to show off your home, or it's a tradition that family and friends to come you for the fun, there are plenty of preparations to get on with.

-But forget 4th July decorations for a moment.
+But forget the 4th July decorations for a moment.
 There are a few July 4th homeowner association (HOA) rules you need to know about.
 If you're in a HOA, it's worth learning about the do's and don'ts on July 4th.
-HOA rules can be a little irritating, but flouting them can leads to fines of hundreds of dollars, so it literally pays to stay follow the rules.
+HOA rules can be a little irritating, but flouting them can lead to fines of hundreds of dollars, so it pays to follow the rules.

 From flag code rules to the antisocial times to grill, these rules are ultimately designed with community harmony and safety in mind.
 As outlined in your homeowner association handbook, you should familiarize yourself with guidance before any house party.

-In case you've lost your paperwork or are wanting a quick refresher on what you can and can't do this Independence Day, we've listed the July 4th homeowner association rules you should follow for a safe and fun celebration.
+In case you've lost your paperwork or want a quick refresher on what you can and can't do this Independence Day, we've listed the July 4th homeowner association rules you should follow for a safe and fun celebration.

 The 5 July 4th homeowner association rules to know